COVID-19 VISITING INFORMATION

 We would like to welcome everyone back to Amberley as soon as possible but if you or anyone at home has a temperature, persistent cough or any of the symptoms of COVID-19 please delay your visit.

-Due to the new Government guidance from the 14th September, please do not visit with friends and family you do not live with (or have formed a support bubble with) in a group of more than 6 (apart for exemptions and where the household (including support bubble) is greater than 6).
+Due to the new tier system from the 2nd December, please only visit with members of your household (or have formed a support bubble with) in a group of no more than 6 (apart for exemptions and where the household is greater than 6).
 When you are at the Museum, please maintain a distance of 2m from other households.

 For everyone’s safety, all visitors must observe strict social distancing in accordance with Government guidelines.
 We are on a large open-air site so there is lots of space once you have entered the Museum and we are putting in one-way systems in our larger exhibitions and restricting entry to one family group at a time in our smaller buildings.
 Parents – please take particular care to ensure that your children are safe.